mwojnars/hypertag/docs/index.md

 [_body attribute_](#body-attribute) (`@`), this attribute's value
 (an actual body from the place of occurrence) is passed to the tag as an _already-translated_ DOM of a particular subtree.
-This gives hypertags an exceptional capability to actively _manipulate_ (introspect, truncate, rearrange) the provided subtree before it gets merged into the formal body of the hypertag.
+This gives hypertags an exceptional ability to _manipulate_ (actively introspect, truncate, rearrange) the provided subtree before it gets merged into the formal body of the hypertag.
 Possible applications include:

-- automated generation of a [Table of Contents](#example-toc-generation) of the document;
+- automated generation of a [Table of Contents](#example-toc-generation) of a document;
-- automated generation of a list of resources (CSS files, JS files etc.) that are required by different HTML components used inside the document, with deduplication of the list and its placement in a predefined location (the `<meta>` section) of the final output;
+- automated generation of a list of resources (CSS files, JS files etc.) that are required by different HTML components used inside a document, with deduplication of the list and its placement in a predefined location (the `<meta>` section) of the final output;
-- automated calculation of (approximate) sizes of particular blocks of contents (e.g., length of text), to adapt CSS styles of top-level HTML elements and provide better user experience without client-side Javascript.
+- automated calculation of (approximate) sizes of particular blocks of contents (e.g., length of text), to adapt CSS styles of top-level HTML elements and provide better user experience without client-side Javascript;
+- many more...

-All these can be done directly in Hypertag, without falling back to Python code.
+All these can be done directly in Hypertag without falling back to Python code.

 The details of the [DOM structure](#dom-structure) and [manipulation](#dom-manipulation) are discussed in next subsections.
 We also show how to generate a